natnael-meresa/Backend_task/README.md

 - PostgreSQL: Follow the steps outlined in the [Prisma PostgreSQL Setup Guide](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database) to install and configure PostgreSQL.

-### Optional: Use SQLite (In-memory)

-If you encounter issues with PostgreSQL installation or prefer an in-memory database, you can use SQLite by switching to the `In_memory` branch of this repository.
-SQLite is a self-contained, serverless, and zero-configuration SQL database engine.

 ### Setting Up PostgreSQL and Creating a Database

 #### For Linux: